mallgroup/mpapi-client-php/doc/VARIANTS.md

 __labels__ (array) - labels data of the variant; labels are used for sorting products, each product can have assigned any number of valid labels; there are some standard labels - if you want to use special labels, they have to be created in cooperation with MALL: label* (string, max.
 32 chars) - code of the label, from* (string, Y-m-d H:i:s) - date and time to start label's validity, to* (string, Y-m-d H:i:s) - date and time to finish label's validity (Y-m-d H:i:s),
 __dimensions__ (array) - dimensions of the variant; structure: weight (number, 3 decimal points float format) - weight in kg, width (number, 1 decimal point float format) - width in cm, height (number, 1 decimal point float format) - width in cm, Length (number, 1 decimal point float format) - width in cm,
 __availability*__ (array) - availability of the variant.
 Structure: status* (string) - status of variant availability, in_stock* (number) - amount of items available in stock (max.
 9999),
-__recommended__ (array) - ids of recommended products or variants; max. limit of recommended products / variants is 30,
+__recommended__ (array) - ids of recommended products or variants; max. limit of recommended products/variants is 30,
 __delivery_delay__ (number) - number of days the delivery will be delayed for the variant; value 0 means the item can be delivered the same day; if the value is the same for all variants, it is enough to use the attribute only in the product data structure.

 *Those attributes marked with * are required.*